 Over geological ages, these land masses moved, and certain regions are richer in fossil fuels than others.
-Roll over the map below and answer click to answer the questions based on your observations.
+Review the information on the map below and then answer the questions below the map based on your observations.

 Click link to expand for a text description of the image